inspire, motivate and enthuse pupils and, through this, enable them to make

 § Use a variety of teaching

-strategies which involve planned adult intervention, first-hand experience and
+strategies which involve planned adult intervention, independent activities and

 § Actively monitor and respond to national developments in the subject